ShashankAnand1996/Detachment-Limited-Landscape-Evolution-Model/Readme.md

 # Results

-* The "Results" folder in this GitHub directory contains all the steady-state solutions shown in the figures of the manuscript.
+* The "Results" folder in this GitHub directory contains all the steady-state solutions shown in the manuscript figures.
-* Numpy arrays with keywords **acc** and **ele** indicate the drainage area and elevation array respectively at the steady-state.
+* Numpy arrays with keywords **acc** and **ele** indicate the drainage area and elevation array, respectively, at the steady state.
 * Numpy arrays with keyword **diff** is the array of the list with
   * diff[0] - time-step.
-  * diff[1] - maximum change in elevation at a node from the previous time-step.
+  * diff[1] - maximum change in elevation at a node from the previous time step.
-  * diff[2] - change in mean elevation from the previous time-step.
+  * diff[2] - change in mean elevation from the previous time step.

  # Updates